Section 13. County Convention: Time, Place and

 appointed to fill a vacant position of an elected official, or have attained their present office in a

-non-partisan County election, provided they are Democratic Party members in good standing.
+non-partisan State or County election, provided they are Democratic Party members in good standing and residents of Oʻahu.

-Section 14.
+Section 13.
 County Convention Rules.

 Democrats shall remain in force and effect until rescinded or amended by a two-thirds roll call

-vote of the full membership of the O‘ahu County Committee or by a majority of votes cast by
+vote of the full membership of the Oʻahu County Committee or by a majority of votes cast by

 delegates at an annual or special convention, or until they come into conflict with the platform or

-resolutions of the Democratic Party of Hawai‘i.
+resolutions of the Democratic Party of Hawaiʻi.

-(15.1) Proposals to amend or revise these bylaws may be adopted by a two-thirds vote at any annual or special O‘ahu County Convention.
+has been submitted in writing at the previous regular meeting.
 The OCC shall submit the proposed bylaws or bylaw changes to the State Central Committee within ninety (90) calendar days of adoption.
 Upon the determination by the State Central

 Committee that the proposed bylaws or bylaw changes are not inconsistent or in conflict with the

-Constitution and Bylaws of the Democratic Party of Hawai‘i, the bylaws of the O‘ahu County Democrats and bylaw changes shall become effective.
+Constitution and Bylaws of the Democratic Party of Hawaiʻi, the bylaws of the Oʻahu County Democrats and bylaw changes shall become effective.

-(15.2) In the event the State Central Committee fails to ratify the proposed bylaws or bylaw changes,
+(14.2) In the event the State Central Committee fails to ratify the proposed bylaws or bylaw changes,

 the OCC may at the next State Convention appeal for ratification of the same by the Convention.

-(15.3) In the event the OCC fails to submit the proposed bylaws or bylaw changes for ratification, or
+(14.3) In the event the OCC fails to submit the proposed bylaws or bylaw changes for ratification, or

 if the same are not ratified in accordance with this section, then the duly ratified Bylaws of the

-O‘ahu County Democratic Party of Hawai‘i shall remain applicable to the O‘ahu County Democrats and the O‘ahu County Committee.
+Oʻahu County Democratic Party of Hawaiʻi shall remain applicable to the Oʻahu County Democrats and the Oʻahu County Committee.

-16. Parliamentary Procedure Guidance.
+Section 15.
+Parliamentary Procedure Guidance.

-The rules of parliamentary procedure as set forth in the current edition of Robert's Rules of Order Newly Revised, shall guide the O‘ahu County Committee and govern all proceedings not provided for
+The rules of parliamentary procedure as set forth in the current edition of Robert's Rules of Order Newly Revised, shall guide the Oʻahu County Committee and govern all proceedings not provided for in these bylaws, so long as the rules of parliamentary procedure are reasonably applicable and not

-inconsistent or in conflict with the Constitution and Bylaws of the Democratic Party of Hawai‘i.
+inconsistent or in conflict with the Constitution and Bylaws of the Democratic Party of Hawaiʻi.